timurista/functionalProgrammingScala/documentation/HigherOrderFunctions.md

 ### Functions and Data.
 x/y expresses rational number.
 You can use class in scala. class with parameters: `class Rational(x:Int, y:Int).` Scala keeps the names of types and values in different namespaces.

+### Symbolic and Alphanumeric identifiers
+In scala, you can use traditional alphanumeric function or method names like x.add(y).
+Or you can also use synbolic names where you use operator symbol followed by the other symbols.